 What does a desert & dunes holiday entail?

 Not every vehicle is cut out for desert travel, but then again, not all deserts are the same.
 In Chile’s Atacama Desert you might be transported mostly by van, whereas elsewhere more rugged terrain may require switching to 4x4s and quad bikes, or rocking gently from side to side atop that most dependable of steeds: a camel.
 A camel ride is a memorable experience – and not usually a very comfortable one, but they rarely last more than a couple of hours.
-Wrapping a light scarf around your face isn’t just the right ‘look’, but a very practical approach.
+Wrapping a light scarf around your face is a very practical approach.

 Desert accommodationTypes of accommodation vary country by country too.
 In Southern Africa’s Namib and Kalahari you might be wild camping, or staying in luxury lodges or tented camps.
 In the Atacama and Thar Deserts, locally owned hotels take precedence.
-And in the Sahara and Arabian Deserts where nomadic Bedouin people are to be found, you can stay the night in a traditional tented camp amid the dunes.
-These tend to be a lot more luxurious than you might think, and will usually be combined with activities such as a fire-roasted feast, song and dance performances, and stargazing that will leave you gasping.
+And in the Sahara and Arabian Deserts where nomadic Bedouin people are to be found, you can stay the night in a traditional tented camp amid the dunes, enjoying fire-roasted feasts, shared songs and dances, and stargazing that will leave you gasping.